-For ease of use, a template complaint form is included at Appendix B. If the complainant requires help in completing the form, they should contact the school office.
+For ease of use, a template complaint form is included at Appendix B and this should be returned to the Trust as outlined above.
+If the complainant requires help in completing the form, they should contact the school office.
 They can also ask a third-party organisation for example Citizens Advice to assist.